liuyanghejerry/painttyServer/docs/formats.md

 * windows x64;
 * mac;

-These platform may support in future without guarantee:
+These platform may be supported in future without guarantee:

 * linux x86;
 * linux x64;